Field of Study: Social Sciences

 Grading is typically conducted by detracting points for errors, rather than rewarding points for correct work.
 If you experience difficulties with language courses, talk to the study center director and staff.

-Beware of rumors about lenient grading at Japanese institutions.
 Some universities are similar to UC in their standards and grading system.
 Language courses in particular can be more demanding than at UC and the grading is often rigorous.
 In many cases, poor grades are the result of excessive absences, tardiness, missing assignments, and lack of communication between UC students and instructors.
+Class attendance is required unless you are explicitly excused for a valid reason.
+Many faculty members monitor and consider attendance in class, on field trips, and at academic events when determining the course grade.